 Psychological violence (most common among male victims)

-- Blame-shifting: it's always you who "misunderstands," who is "too sensitive"
+- Blame-shifting: it's always you who "misunderstands," who is "too sensitive," who "provokes it"

 - Isolation: gradually cutting you off from friends, family and colleagues

-- Threats: using children as a weapon, threatening to report you
+- Threats: using children as a weapon, threatening to report you, threatening to destroy your career

 - Extreme jealousy: presented as love, in reality possessiveness and control